Posted on

 - modified comparative negligence laws.

-Under pure laws, if the plaintiff is primarily responsible for an accident, he can still get some amount of award (reduced by the plaintiff’s own fault).
-California follows pure comparative negligence tort laws.
+Since California follows a pure comparative negligence standard, if you are primarily responsible for an accident, you can still get some amount of award (reduced by your own fault).

-In a 50% rule state, like Nevada, the plaintiff cannot collect any damages if the plaintiff is 50% or more at fault for the accident.
+- In a 50% rule state, like Nevada, you cannot collect any damages if you are 50% or more at fault for the accident.

-In a 51% rule state, like Kansas, the plaintiff cannot collect any damages if the plaintiff is 51% or more at fault for the accident.
+- In a 51% rule state, like Kansas, you cannot collect any damages if you are 51% or more at fault for the accident.

 Legal References